Assesses The Patient And Provides Compressions: Complete Guide

 Step 2: Check for Breathing

 Kneel beside the person and open their airway by tilting their head back and lifting their chin.
-Here's the thing — listen for breath sounds.
-Still, watch their chest rise and fall.
+So watch their chest rise and fall.
+Listen for breath sounds.
 Feel for airflow on your cheek.
 Do this for no longer than 10 seconds.

-Gasping or irregular breathing isn’t normal—treat it as cardiac arrest And that's really what it comes down to..
+Gasping or irregular breathing isn’t normal—treat it as cardiac arrest It's one of those things that adds up..

 Step 3: Begin High-Quality Chest Compressions

 Position yourself straddling the person’s chest.
-Think about it: place the heel of one hand on the center of their chest, just below the nipple line.
+Now, place the heel of one hand on the center of their chest, just below the nipple line.
 Stack your other hand on top, interlocking your fingers.
 Keep your elbows straight and shoulders directly over your hands.

 Push hard and fast—at least 2 inches deep and at a rate of 100-120 compressions per minute.
-Practically speaking, let the chest recoil completely between each compression.
-Think of the beat of the song “Stayin’ Alive” by the Bee Gees—that’s the right tempo Small thing, real impact..
+Let the chest recoil completely between each compression.
+Think of the beat of the song “Stayin’ Alive” by the Bee Gees—that’s the right tempo Worth keeping that in mind.
+Practical, not theoretical..

 Continue without stopping until: